 Burp cloths—basically just small rectangles of cloth—are invaluable, so be sure to pack at least three or four.
 Your baby will likely spit up frequently but burp cloths can help keep your clothes, and your baby’s clothes and blankets, nice and clean.

 We recommend that you leave a bit of extra room in your bag (be it the baby’s bag, your labor bag, or your recovery bag) so you can pack everything that the hospital gives you.
-They’ll likely provide diapers, wipes, and other complimentary items, and you can take it all home with you.
+They’ll likely provide diapers, wipes, and other complementary items, and you can take it all home with you.

 Mommy-To-Be Hospital Bag Checklists